arduino/help-center-content/content/About Arduino/My Arduino Account/About-Arduino-accounts-for-minors.md

 ![Upgrading to regular account pop-up](img/Upgrade_to_regular_account.png)

-This process will move all their files, projects & data to the upgraded account, but the account will still require a person exercising parental authority.
+This will transfer all their files, projects and data to the upgraded account, but the account will still require a person exercising parental authority.

 <a id="Adult-accounts"></a>